annaserba/anna-serba/src/pages/blog/javascript.md

   type: stackbit_page_meta
 template: post
 ---
-JavaScript as a programming language is single threaded, asynchronous, and non-blocking.

 ### Javascript is a single threaded language

 This means it has one call stack and one memory heap.
 As expected, it executes code in order and must finish executing a piece code before moving onto the next.
 It's synchronous, but at times that can be harmful.
 For example, if a function takes awhile to execute or has to wait on something, it freezes everything up in the meanwhile.